advanced-security/mrva-code-search/README.md

 > This is an _unofficial_ tool created by Field Security Services, and is not officially supported by GitHub.

+## Common problems

+- the current code search API doesn't support regex:
+  - don't use regex in your query
+- the code search doesn't return anything at all
+  - don't put the `language:` qualifier in your query
+  - check the [GitHub status page](https://www.githubstatus.com/) for any known issues
+- the code search API doesn't return what the UI does
+  - yes
+  - re-run the same search a few times to try to populate more results
+- the repositories can't have CodeQL run against them: `The following repositories can't be analyzed because they don't currently have a CodeQL database available for the selected language.`
+  - unfortunately, there isn't a workaround for this, other than patience

 ## Requirements

 - Bash